Coupling Designs for Randomized Experiments with Complex Treatments: Introduction

 \subsection{Related Literature}

-Experimental design for causal inference problems goes back to at least \citet{fisher1926}, and has been an active area of research in statistics and econometrics for decades.
-Recent surveys include \citet{athey2017survey} and \citet{bai2025primer}.
+Experimental design for causal inference problems goes back to at least \citet{fisher1926}, and has been an active area of research in statistics and econometrics for decades \citep{athey2017survey,bai2025primer}.
 Several approaches to improving efficiency in randomized experiments have been developed in this literature, including rerandomization \citep{morgan2012,li2018rerandomization}, pure optimization \citep{kasy2016,kallus2017balance}, as well as approaches based on discrepancy minimization \citep{harshaw2024}.
-However, these approaches are not designed to handle complex treatment spaces.
-For example, none of these approaches can accommodate continuous treatment distributions.
+However, these approaches have been developed for discrete, typically binary, treatments and do not directly address complex treatment spaces.

+Complex treatments have been considered in superpopulation settings when the treatment assignment mechanism is fixed and externally given. \citet{hirano2004continuous} and \citet{imai2004general} generalize the propensity score to continuous treatment regimes, and \citet{kennedy2017continuous} and \citet{colangelo2025dml} develop doubly-robust estimators of dose-response curves.
+In recent work, \citet{kramer2026highdim} study causal inference with high-dimensional treatments, deriving estimators and minimax rates for mean potential outcomes.
+However, none of these papers consider experimental design in such settings.

-There is a large literature on improving efficiency by stratified randomization, which is closely related to our work.
+There is a large literature on improving efficiency by stratified randomization for discrete treatments, which is closely related to our work.
 For example, matched pairs designs assign opposite treatments to pairs of similar units \citep{fisher1935,Greevy2004Optimal,bruhn2009}.
 The efficiency properties of matched pairs have been studied by \citet{imai2008}, \citet{fogarty2018}, \citet{bai2020pairs}, \citet{bai2021inference}, \citet{pashley2021}, among others.
-Generalizations to matched $k$-tuples and other stratified designs have been considered by several authors \citep{cochran1957experimental,higgins2016blocking,bugni2018inference,bugni2019,cytrynbaum2023,bai2023tuples,bai2023efficiency}.
-Perhaps the closest paper to our work is \citet{koo2026incomplete}, which provides a modern, potential outcomes based analysis of incomplete block designs \citep{yates1936incomplete,kempthorne1956efficiency}, which classically were studied using a restrictive, model-based approach.
-Incomplete block designs refer to stratified randomization where the total number of distinct treatments is larger than the block (stratum) size.
-Similarly, in our setting it will either be highly inefficient or outright impossible to implement every distinct treatment within each matched group.
+Generalizations to matched $k$-tuples and other stratified designs have been considered by several authors \citep{cochran1957experimental,higgins2016blocking,bugni2018inference,bugni2019,cytrynbaum2023,bai2023tuples,bai2023efficiency}. \citet{koo2026incomplete} provide a modern, potential outcomes based analysis of incomplete block designs \citep{yates1936incomplete}, which is stratified randomization when the number of distinct (discrete) treatments is larger than the stratum size.